what is ledger

 How does Ledger actually work?

-When you use a Ledger wallet, your private keys never leave the device.
+When you use a wallet, your private keys never leave the device.
 Even when you send or receive crypto, the signing process happens within the device itself.
 That way, your keys stay offline, even if your computer or phone is connected to the internet.

-Ledger pairs with a free app called Ledger Live.
+The pairs with a free app called Ledger Live.
 It lets you manage your crypto, buy/sell coins, stake tokens, and even access DeFi apps.
 It works on both desktop and mobile, which is handy.

 Ledger wallet models and key features